How to Choose the Right Credit Union Strategic Planning Facilitator

 Each summer, hundreds of credit union boards and executives gather at a beautiful offsite location to dream about the future.
 First comes the icebreaker, then some tough questions.
-Along the way, we will cover industry trends and peer data before finally jumping into planning.
-We whip out our sticky notes, markers, and easels, and we begin to democratically home in on a future we can all (mostly) agree with.
+Oh, and of course there’s the look into industry trends and peer data.

 Industry Experience